 CLEVELAND (AP) — The Latest on a fatal shooting captured on video and later shared on Facebook (all times local):

-The multistate manhunt for him stretched into a third day Tuesday.
-He’s wanted on an aggravated murder charge in the Sunday shooting death of a 74-year-old Robert Godwin Sr. on Sunday afternoon in Cleveland.
+He’s wanted on an aggravated murder charge in the death of 74-year-old Robert Godwin Sr. on Sunday afternoon in Cleveland.

 RECOMMENDED FOR YOU